7 Evaluation of the repository

 • Plain english summary of project and model

-• Clarifying license
+• Clarifying licence

 • Citation instructions